JCBM24/docs/frc-toolchain.md

 ![PPA Release](frc-toolchain/edit_ppa_release.png)

 The vivid version of the toolchain depends on a older version of libisl as discussed [here](https://www.chiefdelphi.com/forums/showthread.php?t=141395).
-The link to the libisl dep can be found [here](https://launchpad.net/ubuntu/vivid/+package/libisl13), download the amd64 version and install.
+The link to the libisl deb package can be found [here](https://launchpad.net/ubuntu/vivid/+package/libisl13), download the amd64 version and install.

 At the command line run: